Loss of Hydraulic Pressure Results in Helicopter Crash Lawsuit

 However, Airbus helicopter owners, operators, and pilots were not told the reason for the reduced power setting change when the flight manual change was distributed.
 Worse, Airbus inserted no warning into the flight manual to alert pilots that conducting pre-takeoff checks at a power level higher than 67-70 percent could result in an unplanned liftoff and a loss of control with the attendant risks of serious injury or death.

 The power lever mechanism of the accident helicopter could be moved easily from ground idle to flight power.
 Martin was asked why Airbus had not designed a mechanism to ensure that the power lever was in the proper position specified by Airbus until all pre-flight checks had been completed.
-When asked why Airbus had not envisioned the simplicity of a detent or gate for the power lever to prevent pilots from inadvertently advancing the power lever to a position beyond ground idle, Martin ultimately acknowledged that Airbus had designed and approved a modification prior to the Seattle crash.
+When asked why Airbus had not envisioned the simplicity of a detent or gate for the power lever to prevent pilots from inadvertently advancing the power lever to a position beyond ground idle, Martin ultimately acknowledged that Airbus had designed and approved a modification before the Seattle crash.

 The independent findings and conclusions of Slack Davis Sanger were submitted to the NTSB Office of Aviation Safety.

-As stated before, Slack Davis Sanger represented the family of Bill Strothman, the award-winning KOMO videographer who was killed in the accident.
+Slack Davis Sanger represented the family of Bill Strothman, the award-winning KOMO videographer who was killed in the accident.
 In early 2020, the family settled their claims with Airbus for a confidential amount.

 Date of Incident